Georgina Norway: Personal life

-As well as Norway, Her son Arthur Hamilton was also a writer, and his son was the novelist Nevil Shute.
-Nevil Shute paid his grandmother the compliment of borrowing the name of one of her characters Johnnie Pascoe for one of his characters.
-In his 1954 autobiography, Slide Rule Nevil Shute acknowledged the influence that his father and grandmother had had on him thus: "I don't think there is a great deal in the theory that writing ability is dictated by heredity, but I think there is a great deal in environment.
+Her son Arthur Hamilton was also a writer, and his son was the novelist Nevil Shute.
+Nevil Shute used the name of one of his grandmother's characters, Johnnie Pascoe, for one of his own characters.
+In his 1954 autobiography, Slide Rule, Nevil Shute acknowledged the influence that his father and grandmother had had on him as follows: "I don't think there is a great deal in the theory that writing ability is dictated by heredity, but I think there is a great deal in environment.
 My father and my grandmother both wrote a number of books, so that the business was familiar to me before I started."

 Norway was a boarder with the Hills of 75 Haven Lane, Ealing in 1911, but moved to Ireland after her youngest son, Arthur Hamilton Norway, was placed in charge of the Post Office in Ireland in 1912.
 She died in Killiney, Dublin, Ireland, on 3 March 1915, leaving an estate of £556 to her son Arthur.